komeg1/flower-classificator-ai-proj/README.md

 # Image Classifier using Neural Networks

 This is a college project for an image classifier using neural networks implemented in Python.
 The project is a collaborative effort by a team of three students.
 The goal is to build and compare three different models for image classification: Convolutional Neural Network (CNN), Teacher-Student model, and CNN with pruning.
-Additionally, a simple neural network model has been implemented, albeit with poor performance.
+Additionally, a simple neural network built from scratch has been implemented, although with poor performance.

+UI app with all the models is available in the [release](https://github.com/komeg1/flower-classificator-ai-proj/releases/tag/v0.1.1)

 ## Models